 Applying for a balance transfer?
-Discover how long your balance transfer can take and learn how you can speed up the process.
+Discover how long it can take and learn how to speed up the process here.

 How long does it take for the bank to process my balance transfer application?

 Processing times vary from bank to bank.
-To help you compare the balance transfer application process, we’ve summarised how Australian banks deal with balance transfers and the processing times you can expect.
+To help you compare the balance transfer application process, we’ve summarised how Australian banks manage balance transfers and the processing times you can expect.

 Processing time for popular Australian banks

 |Bank||Approx. Days to Process||More on their balance transfer process|